ccnmtl/ccnmtldjango/README.md

 This is probably a good point to check the project into version control.

-We use containment for django too, with virtualenv:
+We use containment for django too, with [venv](https://docs.python.org/3/library/venv.html):

     $ make

-That will create a `ve` directory which contains a virtualenv and has had all the libraries specified in the `requirements.txt` file installed into it (this includes django itself).
+That will create a `ve` directory which contains a venv and has had all the libraries specified in the `requirements.txt` file installed into it (this includes django itself).
 The `ve` directory should never be checked into svn since it's generated.
-If you need other libraries for your application, `requirements.txt` then re-run `./bootstrap.py`.
+If you need other libraries for your application, update `requirements.txt` then re-run `make runserver` to install them.

-Keep in mind that with virtualenv, there's no need to `activate` an environment.
-Instead, a ve has a `bin` directory which contains a python executable.
-If you use that instead of the system python executable, it uses the libraries in that virtualenv.

 ccnmtldjango assumes that your project will use a postgresql database with the same name as your project.
 So, for our example, you would